 Boards should consider the above risk themes and takeaways in evaluating their risk oversight focus in the coming year in the context of the company’s risks inherent in its operations.
-If senior leadership has not identified or prioritized these issues as matters to consider in managing the business going forward, directors should consider their relevance to the company’s strategy and ask why not.
+If senior leadership has not identified or prioritised these issues as matters to consider in managing the business going forward, directors should consider their relevance to the company’s strategy and ask why not.

 Executive Perspectives on Top Risks, 2021 & 2030, Protiviti and NC State University’s ERM Initiative.